clarkcb/xfind/README.md

 * Resolve issues with building and running some language versions in Docker: Haskell, Objc and OCaml
 * Research Docker best practices to determine if there are ways to reduce the image size
 * Add other language versions (in alphabetical order and subject to change)
-  * [C](https://en.wikipedia.org/wiki/C_(programming_language)) - I've started a C version in the past and should finish it, if for no other than reason than to verify my assumption that it *should* be the fastest and most efficient version once complete
+  * [C](https://en.wikipedia.org/wiki/C_(programming_language)) - I've started a C version in the past and should finish it, if for no other than reason than to verify my assumption that it *should* be the fastest and most efficient version once complete<br/>UPDATE: I added the C version, and it is definitely the fastest, by more than I expected (see benchmark results above), although there are still some missing features
   * [Common Lisp](https://lisp-lang.org/) - I want to see how it compares to Clojure and learn more about macros
   * [Elixir](https://elixir-lang.org/)/[Erlang](https://www.erlang.org/) - Elixir is probably higher priority than Erlang, but it could be interesting to compare both
   * [Julia](https://julialang.org/) - Julia is described as a high-performance scripting language, so I'm interested to see how it compares to existing implementations